 We demand a fair, publicly owned pharmaceutical sector.
-Large pharmaceutical companies should not hold the monopoly on public safety, especially when this leads to unequal access to life-saving treatments.
+Large pharmaceutical companies should not hold the monopoly (see Glossary 106) on public safety, especially when this leads to unequal access to life-saving treatments.
 Additionally, life-saving drugs should not be sold at a profit.
 All contracts made between pharmaceutical companies and national governments or the European Union should be transparent and made publicly available.

 Individuals' well-being, dignity, and wishes should be fully respected in the healthcare system.
-We fight for improving palliative care and for allowing people to choose how and when for allowing people to choose the way they diethey die.
+We fight for improving palliative care (see Glossary 117) and for allowing people to choose how and when they die.

-287 f.
+f.
 Education